kernelci/kernelci-core/doc/intro.rst

 ``field`` and ``value`` are separated by a comma (``,``).

-The following example will search the ``boot`` collection for boot reports whose ``retries`` value is between ``2`` and ``4``:
+The following example will search the ``boot`` resource for boot reports whose ``retries`` value is between ``2`` and ``4``:

 .. sourcecode:: http